-The user have to insert the following details in the calculator and it will provide the result in one go.
+The user has to insert the following details in the calculator, which will provide the result in one go.

 Available Time for Production

 It means the time available to produce the required quantity.
-Generally, it is said that the workers work in shift of 7-8 hours but this does not hold true as it includes the breaks a worker takes meanwhile.
+Generally, it is said that the workers work in shifts of 7-8 hours, but this does not hold true as it includes the breaks a worker takes meanwhile.
 For example, tea or lunch breaks.
 And the remaining time is also not 100% available for the production activity.
-It includes the time taken by workers to settle themselves and to setup machines.
+It includes the time taken by workers to settle themselves and to set up machines.